-Once you have ensured that you have legitimate profits to distribute, you must also make sure that you record your decision to declare dividends via company minutes, and issue each company shareholder with a dividend voucher.
+Once you have made sure that you have sufficient retained earnings in your company to distribute to its shareholders, you must record your decision to declare dividends via company minutes, and issue each company shareholder with a dividend voucher.

-This voucher acts as a “receipt”, and should be kept as evidence for tax purposes, when working out your self assessment at the end of the tax year.
+This voucher acts as a “receipt” and should be kept as evidence for tax purposes, when calculating your self assessment liability at the end of the tax year.

 Dividend Vouchers – Required Information